These brown butter pumpkin cake donuts are baked to perfection before being dunked in a vanilla glaze! A quick and easy fall treat!

-- Whisk the flour, baking soda, baking powder, cinnamon, nutmeg, cloves, and salt together and set aside.
+- Whisk the flour, baking soda, pumpkin pie spice, and salt together and set aside.

 - In a large bowl, whisk the brown butter, sugar, brown sugar, eggs, pumpkin, and vanilla together.
 Pour in half of the dry ingredients and stir until combined.
 Then add in the milk and the remaining dry ingredients Mix until fully combined and smooth.